-The Atlas is the online community where local government officials share their success stories, learn what’s working in other cities and build relationships with partners.
+The Atlas is the online community where local government officials and staff share their success stories, learn what’s working in other cities and build relationships with partners.

 Co-founder & Chief Executive Officer

 Elle has spent her career making it easier for the public and private sectors to work together to solve problems.
 Prior to co-founding The Atlas, Elle served as the Director of Strategy & Partnership at re:focus partners, where she managed a $3 million grant program.
 She also served as Special Assistant and Communications Director in the U.S. EPA’s Office of International and Tribal Affairs, where she managed an initiative that facilitated city-to-city learning on urban innovation, designed a program that supported environmental entrepreneurship, and developed a strategy that educated stakeholders about EPA’s international success stories.
 Elle is a USMC spouse, dog-mom to Hugo and Charlie and lover of flat water.

 Elle has an MBA with a marketing concentration from UCLA’s Anderson School of Management and a B.A. in Public Policy from the University of Michigan Gerald R. Ford School of Public Policy.